 - Time is short

-By this I don’t mean it’s time to panic.
+By this, I don’t mean it’s time to panic.
 But I realize how short a lifetime actually is.
-I’m amazed at how quickly seven years has passed.
+I’m amazed at how quickly seven years have passed.
 I thought this morning, “it’s already been seven years?!”
-As a matter of fact, I’m amazed at how quickly forty-six years has passed—that’s how old I am if you’re wondering.
+As a matter of fact, I’m amazed at how quickly forty-six years have passed—that’s how old I am if you’re wondering.
 For my father, I think the sixty-nine years he lived went quickly too.
-I realize that if I want to live a life that matters, if I want to reach my goals and dreams, and if I want to see God work in and through me, that work needs to begin…now.
+I realize that if I want to live a life that matters if I want to reach my goals and dreams, and if I want to see God work in and through me, that work needs to begin…now.

 - What you do matters more than you think.